David R. MacIver

 Employment

-Statistical Contracting for Wordtracker (June 2009 to Present)
+Statistical Contracting for Wordtracker (June 2009 to November 2009)

 Engineer and Researcher for Trampoline Systems (August 2007 to September 2009)

-My most important role at Trampoline has been as the primary researcher and implementer of SONAR, which does natural language processing and social network analysis on corporate email and document systems.
+My most important role at Trampoline was as the primary researcher and implementer of SONAR, which was software for doing natural language processing and social network analysis on corporate email and document systems.
 I made the system simpler to understand, produce higher quality results and scale more effectively.
 I learned a lot working on it, both in terms of specific theoretical tools and the practical side of building such systems (such as when not to trust computer science researchers claims...).

 Prior to that I worked on our social network visualisation software.
 We developed Metascope, a tool for ONA consultants to help them better work with their survey data, in tandem with a partner company.
 They report that it has simplified their work flow immensely.
 We then built SONAR Expertise, which takes the ideas and technology of Metascope and integrates them with SONAR to provide a high level visualisation of a company's social structure.